Answers to Popular Questions on the Creation/evolution debate

 As stated above, children are 'hard-wired' to believe in God and billions of adults have and still do also believe - the vast majority of people who have ever lived - therefore to adopt the attitude that faith in spiritual matters is a "delusion" infers that nearly everyone who has lived was mentally ill and that 'atheists' have been the only sane people.
 How likely is that?
 How deluded is that?

-By definition, a delusion is an infidelity to the norm, so 'atheists' are the most likely candidates to warrant a diagnosis of 'delusion'.
+By definition, a delusion is an infidelity to the norm, so 'atheists' are the most likely candidates.

 S. I'm glad I'm an atheist, so I can think for myself.